 Twin Point provides several stunning views into the Grand Canyon.
-Rangers recommend a visit to Twin Point be done as a camping trip to see the sunset and sunrise from Twin Point.
+While it can be done in a day from St. George, consider a camping trip to see the sunset and sunrise.
 There are several campsites along the Grand Canyon rim.
 On the way to Twin Point you'll see cattle and cowboy line shacks and drive through a ponderosa pine forest.
-You need a high clearance 4x4 vehicle with rugged tires for this drive and be willing to travel about 150 miles on unpaved roads.

-While almost all of the Parashant has no cell service, it was recently discovered that Verizon customers may get service (data and voice calls) the final two miles of the road out to Twin Point.
-There is a cell tower across the canyon at the Grand Canyon West Skywalk on the Hualapai Reservation.
-This service may be device dependent so DO NOT count on it.
+While almost all of the Parashant has no cell service, it was recently discovered that Verizon customers can get service (data and voice calls) at the a few places along the Twin Point road by the canyon rim with a line of sight view to the south.
+There are two cell towers on the south rim at Peach Springs, AZ and the Grand Canyon West Skywalk, both on the Hualapai Reservation.

 This guide starts in St. George.
 You will need a full tank of gas for this drive.
 There is no gas available on the Arizona Strip.
 Mileages listed below are approximate.
 Be aware that some trucks and SUVs have minor differences in odometer readings if tire size differs from the factory setting.
 All turns should be well marked by road signage.
 Rangers recommend you bring the free National Park Service Parashant Map with you before starting out as the roads to Twin Point are all shown on this map.
 The drive to Twin Point utilizes the same roads in and out.
 The NPS map can be picked up at the address at the bottom of the page or mailed to you.
 If you plan to travel other roads near Twin Point you will need the 2016 BLM Arizona Strip Visitor Map that shows every road.

-• High Clearance 4x4 Trucks or SUVs (passenger cars, crossovers, minivans, and RVs will not make it to Twin Point.
-The road is too rough and has very sharp turns.)
+• High Clearance 4x4 Trucks or SUVs are needed.
+Passenger cars, crossovers, minivans, and RVs will not make it to Twin Point.
+The road is too rough and has very sharp turns.

 • Four Wheel Drive